dlparker/mic_example/simple_sound_server/README.md

 for 4 bytes (32 bits) per sample

-The default value is 4,
+The default value is 4

+# When running remote_task version as checked in, use 2 bytes per sample